 - During your initial in-person consultation, we’ll ask questions to identify your goals and discuss the pros and cons of different strategies to accomplish those goals.

-- We will then prepare the necessary estate planning documents, carefully explaining the purpose of each document and decision-making powers outlined in each.
+- We will then prepare the necessary estate planning documents, carefully explaining the purpose of each document and the decision-making powers outlined in each.

 - Finally, we’ll make sure you understand the documents you are signing and the impact they will have on you and your family.